Damkols/greenlight/readme.md

 - Created internal package to hold all custom data and logic for interacting with database

 - Created a data type struct Movie

+- Used writeJson helper to send a specific Movie json response to user